 Explain the following wireless frame types:

-Management –

-Control –

-Data –
+Management – Used in the maintenance of communication, such as finding, authenticating, and associating with an AP.

+Control – Used to facilitate in the exchange of data frames between wireless clients.

+Data – Used to carry the payload information such as web pages and files.

 What are the characteristics of a Beacon Frame?
+(0x08) Sent periodically from an AP to announce its presence and provide the SSID and other preconfigured parameters.

 Explain the following control frames:

-RTS –

-CTS –

-ACK –
+RTS – The RTS and CTS frames provide an optional collision reduction scheme for APs with hidden wireless clients.
+A wireless client sends an RTS frame as the first step in the two-way handshake, which is required before sending data frames.

+CTS – A wireless AP responds to an RTS frame with a CTS frame.
+It provides clearance for the requesting wireless client to send a data frame.
+The CTS contributes to collision control management by including a time value.
+This time delay minimizes the chance that other wireless clients will transmit while the requesting client transmits.

+ACK – After receiving a data frame, the receiving wireless client sends an ACK frame to the sending client if no errors are found.
+If the sending client does not receive an ACK frame within a predetermined period of time, the sending client resends the frame.

 Complete Activity 4.2.1.6 – Identify the 802.11 Frame Control Fields

 What mechanism is used to avoid collisions in a wireless network?
+Distributed Coordination Function (DCF).

 What three step process is used by management frames to connect to a WLAN?
+Discover new wireless AP – Authenticate with AP – Associate with AP.

 What must the wireless client know when using Active Mode to connect to an AP?

+It must know the name of the SSID.

 How is the Shared Key method used for authentication?
+Technique is based on a key that is pre-shared between the client and the AP.

 Complete Activity 4.2.2.6 – Order Steps in Client and AP Association Process